 Google Analytics can help you gain insight into your app users.
 Including the whole app users and the ones who make purchases.

-When you look into the sats of the purchased users you can see
+When you look into the stats of the purchased users you can see:

 - The number of users that have made the purchase among the total app user

 - The Affinity users, which says the identified category the users are interested in.

 - And the platforms through which the users do the purchase

 Consider that you want to know about the users who leave the app without completing a purchase.
 For this, you can create a new audience list.